psi1703/k8s/docs/operations/operations-and-validation-runbook.md

 - Pending OTP survives app restart when Redis is healthy.
 - Two-replica OTP flow works in a controlled test.

-Do not make two replicas the default until these checks pass.
+Do not approve a production multi-replica posture until these checks pass after the latest source/build changes.

 ## DNS/TLS client validation checklist